 - Calvary University offers an Early College option so high school students can study online, or on-site at the Innovation Center in Fort Morgan, Colorado.

 - Lumerit Scholar Unbound (formerly known as CollegePlus) helps students earn their bachelor’s degree without debt, on their schedule, with the flexibility to pursue what they’re passionate about outside the classroom.

-- Verity College is a Christian college that offers distance learning through affordable and flexible credit.
+- College for All USA offers distance learning through affordable and flexible credit.

 - The Master’s University offers discounted rates for dual-enrolled students.